Why is Demand Side Management important?

 - Customers can save on their energy bills as they shift demand to off-peak hours, particularly if they are large businesses or industries

-- The environment, since renewable energy becomes more user-friendly
+- The environment suffers less, since renewable energy is more friendly to nature

 - Network operators can ensure network reliability, because DSM programs give them the tools to schedule usage and therefore avoid the risk of unexpected surges in demand that can cause power outages

-- The community overall, which is provided with more reliable electricity without building new power plants
+- The community overall benefits, as it is provided with more reliable electricity without the need for building new power plants

-- Utilities, because they avoid having to build new generating capacity to meet peak demand loads, and can avoid the expense of buying electricity on the open market in the event of a sudden spike in demand
+- Utilities save money, because they avoid having to build new generating capacity to meet peak demand loads, and can avoid the expense of buying electricity on the open market in the event of a sudden spike in demand.

 How to take part in a Demand Side Management program?